Google Business Profile, Social Media & Backlinks: The Trio That Drives Leads to Your Website

 Pillar 1: Google Business Profile – Your Local Storefront on Google

 When someone types "[your service] near me," the first thing they see isn't your website—it's a map with star ratings.
-That's your Google Business Profile at work.
+That's your Google Business Profile doing its job.

 Why this matters for service businesses:

-Shows up on Google Maps for local searches
+Shows up on Google Maps and in "near me" searches

-Displays your reviews, photos, and contact info instantly
+Displays your reviews, photos, hours, and contact info right in the search results

-Pillar 2: Social Media (Facebook & Instagram) – Building Trust and Staying Top-of-Mind
+Pillar 2: Social Media – Staying Top of Mind Between Jobs

 Build familiarity: A customer hears about you from a friend, then sees your Facebook page has 50 posts over the last year and solid reviews.
-Suddenly, you feel established.
+All of a sudden, you feel established.

-Show your work: Before-and-after photos, quick tips, behind-the-scenes content—this builds trust way more than anything on your website.
+Show your work: Before-and-after photos, quick tips, behind-the-scenes content—this stuff builds trust in a way that nothing on your website really can.

 The social media reality:

 You don't need to post every day.
-You need consistency.
-One good post per week on Facebook beats seven mediocre posts.
-Same with Instagram—quality over quantity.
+What you need is consistency.
+One good post per week on Facebook beats seven mediocre ones.
+Same goes for Instagram—quality over quantity, every time.

 What to post: